memgraph/docs/docs/import-data/kafka/protobuf.md

 ## Example

-Let's assume we have the following graph:
+Let's assume we have the following schemas coming out of their respective topics `pbStreamProfile`, `pbStreamCompany`, `pbStreamWorksAt`:

- (Graph Schema)

-The graph translates into the following `.proto` file:

 ```protobuf
 syntax = "proto3";